Procedure Involved in Sharing Excel Workbook

 Follow the below steps to learn about this option.

-Step 2: In that workbook go to Review tab and click on Share Workbook option in Excel.
+- In that workbook, go to the Review tab and click on the Share Workbook option in Excel.

-Step 4: Under “Editing” that was the only option we have, now choose the “Advanced” tab.
-Under Advanced we can track changes, when to track changes, the conflict between two users’ changes at a time, etc…
+- Under Editing, that was the only option we have, now choose the Advanced tab.
+Under Advanced, we can track changes, when to track changes, the conflict between two users’ changes at a time, etc…

-Step 5: After all the settings we have done in the above window we need to upload the file to the network location like dropbox from where they can access the workbook.
-Then send the link or give user id password to them.
+- After all the settings we have done in the above window, we need to upload the file to a network location like dropbox from where they can access the workbook.
+Then send the link or give the user id password to them.

 Follow the below steps to change settings.